JPCT/ThreadsPythonAndPygame/README.md

 # ThreadsPythonAndPygame
-A little program that shows how to use Threads in Python and draw object in movements with the created threads in Pygame
+A little program that shows how to use Threads in Python and draw object in movements with the created threads in Pygame.

+Required libraries:
+-pygame